DNS-OARC/flamethrower/README.md

 ### Output Metrics

  Flamethrower can generate detailed metrics for each of its concurrent senders.
 Metrics include send and receive counts, timeouts, min, max and average latency, errors, and the like.
 The output format is JSON, and is suitable for ingestion into databases such as Elastic for further processing or visualization.
 See the `-o` flag.

+### PROXY Protocol v2

+ Flamethrower can prepend a [PROXY protocol v2](https://www.haproxy.org/download/2.9/doc/proxy-protocol.txt) (PPv2) header to DNS queries.
+This is useful for testing DNS servers behind proxies (e.g. dnsdist, HAProxy) that use PPv2 to convey original client address information.

+ Use `--proxy SRC_ADDR[#SRC_PORT]-DST_ADDR[#DST_PORT]` to specify the source and destination addresses encoded in the header.
+For IPv6, wrap addresses in brackets: `[addr]`.
+Ports are optional and default to 0.

+ The PPv2 header is prepended per-datagram for UDP and sent once at connection establishment for TCP/DoT/DoH.

 ### Concurrency